square/cane/README.md

       warn "cane not available, quality task not provided." end

+Loading options from a `.cane` file is supported by setting `canefile=` to the file name.

 Rescuing `LoadError` is a good idea, since `rake -T` failing is totally frustrating.